Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 - CE8.1.1.b) Clarification: Enchanted swords qualify as swords.
 CE8.1.2) All runs begin upon first input.

-== CE8.2: Set Seed Glitchless/Random Seed Glitchless, Structures/No Structures, 1.0-1.15
+== CE8.2: Set Seed No Major Glitches/Random Seed No Major Glitches, Structures/No Structures, 1.0-1.15
 CE8.2.1) The run is considered complete once a wooden sword, stone sword, iron sword, gold sword, and diamond sword are obtained.

-== CE8.3: Set Seed Glitchless/Random Seed Glitchless, Structures/No Structures, 1.16+
+== CE8.3: Set Seed No Major Glitches/Random Seed No Major Glitches, Structures/No Structures, 1.16+
 CE8.3.1) The run is considered complete once a wood sword, stone sword, iron sword, gold sword, diamond sword, and netherite sword are obtained.

 = CE9: All Wood Logs